 Not all dogs with enlarged lymph nodes have lymphoma.
 Enlarged lymph nodes may also occur due to infections or autoimmune diseases, so your veterinarian will perform tests to determine the cause of your dog’s clinical signs.

-The most common test used in the diagnosis of lymphoma is a fine needle aspirate.
-In this test, a veterinarian inserts a needle into an enlarged lymph node (or other organ) and removes a small number of cells.
+The most common test to diagnose lymphoma is a fine needle aspirate (FNA).
+In this test, a veterinarian inserts a needle into an enlarged lymph node (or another organ) and removes a small number of cells.
 These cells are then examined under a microscope, looking for evidence of cancerous cells that indicate lymphoma.

 "The most common test used in the diagnosis of lymphoma is a fine needle aspirate."

-If a fine needle aspirate is inconclusive, or impractical to perform due to the location of the lesion, your veterinarian may perform a biopsy.
+If FNA is inconclusive or impractical due to the lesion’s location, your veterinarian may perform a biopsy.
 This involves the surgical removal of a tissue sample from the lymph node or lesion.
-This sample will be processed and examined under a microscope, looking for the presence of lymphoma.
+This sample will be processed and examined under a microscope at a veterinary laboratory to look for the presence of lymphoma.

 Your veterinarian will also likely perform baseline screening bloodwork to assess your dog’s overall health.
 There are two components to this bloodwork.
-A complete blood cell count involves an examination of the cell types within your dog’s blood, assessing quantities of red blood cells, white blood cells, and platelets.
-A serum biochemistry is used to assess the function of your dog’s internal organs.
+A complete blood cell count involves examining the cell types within your dog’s blood and assessing quantities of red blood cells, white blood cells, and platelets.
+Serum biochemistry is used to assess the function of your dog’s internal organs.

 If your dog is diagnosed with lymphoma, your veterinarian may perform additional testing to find out more information about the lymphoma and develop a treatment plan.
-These additional tests may include:
+These additional tests may include the following:

 - Flow cytometry.
-This is another test that can be used to distinguish B-cell from T-cell lymphoma.
+This test can be used to distinguish B-cell from T-cell lymphoma.

 Your veterinarian may also recommend additional tests to determine the extent of your dog’s lymphoma.
-This testing most commonly includes the use of imaging such as X-rays or ultrasound.
+This testing commonly includes imaging such as radiographs (X-rays) or ultrasounds.

 There are five stages of lymphoma.
-Stage I and II are rarely seen in dogs, while Stages III-V are more common.
+Stage I and II are rarely observed in dogs, while Stages III-V are.